Skip to content

 2. Sales cycle

-The average sales cycle length depends on your industry and the average deal size you're looking to bring in.
+The average sales cycle length depends on your industry and the deal size you want to bring in.

 “Most companies say that their average sales cycle is 90 days, but you need to work it out correctly because it will help you with your overall team sales goals.
 It might not be 90 days; it could be 127 days.”